bxparks/AceWire/README.md

-For some non-critical applications with simple hardware configurations using only a few I2C devices, it may be acceptable to just ignore the error statuses, and blindly read from and write from the I2C devices, assuming that the writing or reading operations are always successful.
+For some non-critical applications with simple hardware configurations using only a few I2C devices, it may be acceptable to just ignore the error statuses, and blindly read from and write to the I2C devices, assuming that the writing or reading operations are always successful.

 Keep in mind that different I2C libraries may trigger error conditions at